TLS 1.2 Vulnerability

 ^

 HTTPS (Hypertext Transfer Protocol Secure) is an application-layer transfer protocol that is secured via encryption.
-The encryption protocol used today is TLS (Transport Layer Security) and it is the successor of SSL (Secure Sockets Layer).
+The encryption protocol used today is TLS (Transport Layer Security), the successor to SSL (Secure Sockets Layer).

 TLS